Magazine

 How will Medill help me launch my magazine career?

 The network of Medill alumni who work in magazines or use their magazine background is vast.
 Students in the Magazine specialization will connect with them, both on our campus in Chicago and in New York City.
-In particular, as part of the specialization, our mentoring network of NYC-based alumni will help students learn how to develop career mentors and how to understand the rich and diverse paths magazine training prepares them to pursue.
+In particular, as part of the specialization, our mentoring network of magazine alumni will help students learn how to develop career mentors and how to understand the rich and diverse paths magazine training prepares them to pursue.

 Our Faculty